-Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Easterly anomalies dominated much of the central and eastern Pacific during the second half of December and most of January (black oval).
+Easterly anomalies dominated much of the central and eastern Pacific during the second half of December and most of January (black oval).

-Westerly anomalies prevailed across the central Pacific (red box) for much of the period since mid-March.
-In early May, however, there was some eastward propagation of westerly anomalies across the Pacific in association with the MJO at that time.
-Time
+For several weeks, westerly anomalies have been in place in the central Pacific (red box).
+In early May, however, there was some eastward propagation of westerly anomalies across the Pacific.